TL;DR:

 |---|---|

-| Skip fabric softener | Replace with a white vinegar rinse to maintain absorbency and prevent waxy buildup. |
+| Skip fabric softener | Replace it with a white vinegar rinse to keep absorbency and prevent waxy buildup. |

 | Use less detergent | Half to three-quarters of the recommended dose prevents residue that dulls and stiffens fibers. |